Malaysia's leading coalition wins key state election | english.lokmat.com

 Malaysia's leading coalition wins key state election

-The coalition took 21 of 28 state assembly seats, granting it a two-thirds majority in the state assembly, in results announced by the election commission.
+The coalition took 21 of 28 state assembly seats, granting it a two-thirds majority in the state assembly, Xinhua news agency reported, citing the results announced by the election commission.

 The state election was triggered after several state assemblymen from the ruling coalition withdrew support for the state's chief minister, leading to the dissolution of the state assembly on October 5.